Categories

 A variety of issues crawled across my brain.

-I thought about a friend that has gone through serious health issues, but thankfully looks like the worst was now behind her.
+I thought about a friend who had gone through serious health issues, but thankfully it looked like the worst was now behind her.

 There was a lot of quiet time in my head, filled with ways I could be better in the new year and beyond.